Regis College

 Pre-Physical Therapy Program

 Undergraduate students interested in pursuing a Doctoral Degree in Physical Therapy may complete any undergraduate major.
 Many students on this track choose to major in Health and Exercise Science offered through RHCHP.
 Other options in the natural sciences such as Biology, Chemistry, and Neuroscience and the social sciences, such as Psychology, are also useful in preparing for a career in Physical Therapy.
-While the School of Physical Therapy does not guarantee admission to Regis graduates, individuals who have earned a baccalaureate degree at Regis University and who have completed the prerequisite courses are given preference for admission.
-Undergraduate students considering a Doctoral Degree in Physical Therapy should contact the School of Physical Therapy for specific information on prerequisite coursework.
+While the School of Rehabilitative and Health Sciences does not guarantee admission to Regis graduates, individuals who have earned a baccalaureate degree at Regis University and who have completed the prerequisite courses are given preference for admission.
+Undergraduate students considering a Doctoral Degree in Physical Therapy should contact the School of Rehabilitative and Health Sciences for specific information on prerequisite coursework.

 Reserve Officer Training Crops (ROTC)

 Enrollment in Reserve Officer Training Corps (ROTC) provides undergraduates and selected graduate students an opportunity to combine academic study with a military officer’s professional education program.
 The Air Force and Army conduct courses in their respective areas leading to a regular reserve commission upon graduation.
-All programs are open to both men and women.
-ROTC programs are offered in a cross-town agreement with program classes and labs at the University of Colorado-Boulder, although courses are often also available at Colorado School of Mines or Auraria Campus.
+All programs are open to all people.
+ROTC programs are offered in a cross-town agreement with program classes and labs at the University of Colorado-Boulder, Colorado School of Mines in Golden or the Metropolitan State University of Denver on the Auraria campus in downtown Denver.

 Air Force Aerospace Studies--Air Force ROTC

 Air Force ROTC offers several programs leading to a commission in the U.S. Air Force upon receipt of at least a baccalaureate degree.
-Students attend classes at either University of Colorado-Boulder (CU-B) or the Colorado School of Mines (CSM) in Golden.
+Students attend classes at University of Colorado-Boulder.

 Standard Four-Year Program